-- A. Domestically, invest in "restricted securities", including fixed-income securities, preferred stock, common stock, or any common stock acquired upon conversion thereof.
-"Restricted securities" are securities, which have not been registered under the Securities Act of 1933 and as a result are subject to restrictions on resale.
-The Board of Trustees may give an investment advisor written permission to hold restricted securities in an individual portfolio.
-An international portfolio may invest in the "restricted securities" as described in the Investment Guidelines, Section V. INTERNATIONAL EQUITY GUIDELINES Paragraph A. - B. Purchase securities on margin, or engage in the short selling of securities not owned. - C. Participate on a joint and several basis in any securities trading account. - D. Purchase securities of any company with a record of less than three (3) years continuous operation (including that of predecessors).
+- A. Purchase securities on margin, or engage in the short selling of securities not owned. - B. Participate on a joint and several basis in any securities trading account. - C. Purchase securities of any company with a record of less than three (3) years continuous operation (including that of predecessors).
 "Predecessor firm" defined as a reorganization, a merger, a name change, a public offering, creation of a tracking stock, a spin-off of an internal function, separate operating division or separate holding company, where these developments result in a separately incorporated entity.
-A written exemption of this guideline may be granted upon request by the advisor and approval by the Board. - E. Invest in companies for the purpose of exercising control or management. - F. Concentrate its investment in a particular industry in excess of 25% of the total value of each advisor's individual TRS portfolio.
+A written exemption of this guideline may be granted upon request by the advisor and approval by the Board. - D. Invest in companies for the purpose of exercising control or management. - E. Concentrate its investment in a particular industry in excess of 25% of the total value of each advisor's individual TRS portfolio.
 If any advisor desires to violate the stated 25% maximum, the advisor must have the approval of the Board of Trustees.
-Each advisor's industry weighting will be compared specifically to each advisor's performance benchmark. - G. Invest in real estate fee simple, but only through investment certificates or other financial instruments.
+Each advisor's industry weighting will be compared specifically to each advisor's performance benchmark. - F. Invest in real estate fee simple, but only through investment certificates or other financial instruments.
 Real estate shall not be held by the System as freehold or leasehold.
 This policy statement does not exclude the authority of the Board to purchase real estate for home office facilities to be used in administering the System, including land, equipment and office building(s), and providing that the foregoing shall not prevent the Fund from purchasing or selling publicly-traded securities of issuers engaged in any aspect of the real estate business or marketable securities secured by real estate or interest therein which would include mortgage-backed securities.

-- H. Purchase or sell commodities, commodity contracts, mineral, oil, gas or other mineral explorations or developmental programs.
+- G. Purchase or sell commodities, commodity contracts, mineral, oil, gas or other mineral explorations or developmental programs.
 However, the Fund may purchase the securities of companies engaged in the exploration, development, production, refining, transportation and marketing of oil, gas or other minerals.
-Upon authorization from the Board of Trustees, the Fund may utilize financial futures, but only for purposes of bona fide hedging and in no event for the purpose of speculation. - I. Make loans of money or securities other than (a) through the purchase of securities in accordance with the investment objectives, (b) by lending portfolio securities under circumstances where the borrower of such securities provides cash or cash equivalents as collateral at all times in an amount at least equal to the value of the owned securities and the Fund retains the right to obtain any dividends, interest or other distribution on the securities and any increase in their market value and reserves the right to terminate such arrangement at any time, and (c) by entering into repurchase agreements. - J. Be restricted in realizing net investment gain or losses during any period. - K. Purchase securities, which are denominated in currencies other than that of the United States dollar with the exception of the international (non-U.S.) and global portfolios.
+Upon authorization from the Board of Trustees, the Fund may utilize financial futures, but only for purposes of bona fide hedging and in no event for the purpose of speculation. - H. Make loans of money or securities other than (a) through the purchase of securities in accordance with the investment objectives, (b) by lending portfolio securities under circumstances where the borrower of such securities provides cash or cash equivalents as collateral at all times in an amount at least equal to the value of the owned securities and the Fund retains the right to obtain any dividends, interest or other distribution on the securities and any increase in their market value and reserves the right to terminate such arrangement at any time, and (c) by entering into repurchase agreements. - I. Be restricted in realizing net investment gain or losses during any period. - J. Purchase securities, which are denominated in currencies other than that of the United States dollar with the exception of the international (non-U.S.) and global portfolios.